myles-lewis/mcprogress/README.md

 ### Installation

-Clone the repo using github desktop etc.
+Clone the repo using Github desktop etc.

 Install using R/devtools.